Sumayya Vally: Serpentine Pavilion

-In 2021, Sumayya Vally designed the 20th Serpentine Pavilion, making her the youngest architect to do so in the commission's history.
+In 2021, Vally designed the 20th Serpentine Pavilion, making her the youngest architect to do so in the commission's history.
 The forms in the Pavilion are a result of abstracting, superimposing and splicing elements from architectures that vary in scales of intimacy, translating the shapes of London into the Pavilion structure in Kensington Gardens.
 Where these forms meet, they create a new place for gathering in the Pavilion She was also the only architect named on Times magazine list to be invited to design the Serpentine’s annual temporary summer pavilion on the grounds of Kensington Gardens in London.